fuzzylogicxx/fuzzylogic/posts/2021-05-23-container-queries-in-web-components-or-max-bock.md

 - starting with basic HTML for each book and its image, title, and author elements rather than an empty custom element, thereby providing a resilient baseline
 - wrapping each book in a custom `book-element` tag (which the browser would simply treat like a `div` in the worst case scenario)
 - applying the `slot` attribute to each of the nested elements, for example `slot="title"`
 - including a `template` with `id="book-element"` at the top of the HTML.
 This centralises the optimal book markup, which makes for quicker, easier, and less disruptive maintenance.
-A `template` is parsed but not rendered by the browser.
-It is available solely to be referenced and used by JavaScript
+(A `template` is parsed but not rendered by the browser.
+It is available solely to be referenced and used by JavaScript)
-- including _slots_ within the template, such as `<slot name="title">`
+- including _slots_ within the `template`, such as `<slot name="title">`
 - putting a `style` block within the `template`.
-This contains book styles only, including container query driven responsiveness
+These styles target the book component only, and include container query driven responsiveness
-- targetting the `<book-element>` wrapper in CSS via the `:host` selector, and applying `contain` to that
+- targetting the `<book-element>` wrapper element in CSS via the `:host` selector, and applying `contain` to set it as a container query context
-- targetting `slots` in CSS using (for example) `::slotted(img)`
+- targetting a `slot` in the component CSS using (for example) `::slotted(img)`

 ## Thoughts